ton/PLYwoot/docs/main.md

 PLYwoot is a C++17 header-only library providing read/write support for [PLY](https://paulbourke.net/dataformats/ply/) files.
 A major design goal of PLYwoot was to provide an [iostreams](https://en.cppreference.com/w/cpp/io) based interface without sacrificing performance.
 ## Getting started

 Since PLYwoot is header-only, all that is needed is to copy the PLYwoot sources into your project and [`#include <plywoot/plywoot.hpp>`](include/plywoot/plywoot.hpp) (taking into account license constraints of course).
 To build `rePLY`, a tool to convert PLY files between different formats (ASCII, binary little/big endian), PLYwoot can be built as follows, assuming you have at least CMake version 3.5 installed (see [dependencies](#Dependencies)).
+Instead of copying all separate header files, it is possible to generate a single header file to include in your project, see [generating an amalgamation header](#Generating-an-amalgamation-header) for more details.

 In case you are using a CMake based project and would like to depend on a system-wide installation of PLYwoot, use the following steps to build the unit tests, `rePLY` and install PLYwoot: